cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./prepostquant.png" width="60%">
 </div>

 Around 98% accuracy is achieved with 8-bit quantized weights, whether trained with QAT or post-quantization.
-When a model is quantized to 4-bits or less after training, a significant drop in accuracy is observed.
+When a model is quantized to 4 bits or less after training, a significant drop in accuracy is observed.
 Quantization aware training can distribute the quantization error to other weights and achieves good accuracy even for one bit weights.

 Advanced post-quantization schemes as used in LLMs could improve post-quantization accuracy, but QAT is clearly the preferred approach for this use case.